gvwilson/thirdbit/_posts/2012/2012-06-08-but-the-greatest-of-these-is.md

 date: 2012-06-08 09:00:00
 year: 2012
 original: swc
-title: But the Greatest of These Is...
+title: But the Greatest of These Is…
 ---
 <p>In her <a href="http://www.eage.org/events/index.php?evp=6819&amp;ActiveMenu=44&amp;Opendivs=s3,s13,s29">EAGE keynote</a> earlier today, <a href="http://blog.stodden.net/">Victoria Stodden</a> talked about the central role of geophysics in the reproducible research movement.
 After discussing the problem, she identified five interlocking solutions:</p>
 <ol>